Forgotten Hard Rock Albums: Warrant, "Dog Eat Dog" (1992)

 Dog Eat Dog was released by Columbia Records in August of 1992 and though it managed to reach #25 on the Billboard charts and eventually achieved Gold Record status (500,000 copies sold), the album was seen as a failure compared to its multi-platinum predecessors, and Columbia Records soon dropped the band.

-After signing to CMC International - an indie label which built up an impressive roster of formerly big-name hard rock, metal, and classic rock bands who'd been abandoned by the major labels - they went on to release Ultraphobic (1995) and Belly to Belly (1996) for a smaller but still appreciative audience.
-Sadly, Jani Lane's struggles with depression and alcohol, as well as his frustration with the music business in general, began taking their toll on his health.
+After signing to CMC International - an indie label known for scooping up '80s rockers abandoned by the major labels - they went on to release Ultraphobic (1995) and Belly to Belly (1996) for a smaller but still appreciative audience.
+Sadly, Jani Lane's struggles with depression and alcohol, as well as frustration with the music business in general, began taking their toll on his health.
 Lane's last recording with Warrant was the 2001 covers album Under the Influence.
 After several unsuccessful attempts at launching a solo career and an abortive reunion of the classic Warrant lineup, Jani Lane was found dead of acute alcohol poisoning in a California hotel room in August of 2011.
 He was 47 years old

 Warrant continues to tour and has released three studio albums since Lane's exit - 2006's Born Again with vocalist Jamie St. James (ex-Black N Blue), and 2011's Rockaholic and 2017's Louder Harder Faster with singer Robert Mason (ex-Lynch Mob).